Acura TLX: First generation (UB1/UB2/UB3/UB4; 2015)

-A 3.5-liter direct injected SOHC VTEC V6 gasoline engine with cylinder deactivation (VCM) is mated to Honda's first time use of a 9-speed automatic transmission (sourced from ZF), available with either P-AWS or all-wheel drive (SH-AWD).
+A 3.5-liter direct injected SOHC VTEC V6 gasoline engine with cylinder deactivation (VCM) was mated to Honda's first time use of a 9-speed automatic transmission (sourced from ZF), available with either P-AWS or all-wheel drive (SH-AWD).
 The SH-AWD system uses hydraulic clutches instead of the electromagnetic clutch packs found on the previous TL which significantly cuts weight, size and cost.
 The engine is rated at 290 hp and front-wheel drive models deliver 21 mpgus/34 mpgus/25 mpgus (city/highway/combined) while all-wheel drive models are rated at 21 mpgus/31 mpgus/25 mpgus.
 Model codes are UB2 for the front-wheel drive and UB3 for the SH-AWD, which comes standard with a "Technology Package".
 TLX models configured with the V6 engine lose nearly 150 lb compared to the FWD TL, and over 225 lb compared to the SH-AWD TL.

 Overall length compared to the previous TL was reduced by 3.8 in while the wheelbase maintains the same length.
 As with the ninth-generation Accord, the TLX loses the front double wishbone suspension of the TSX and TL in favor of a MacPherson strut arrangement, and loses the TL's all-aluminum front subframe in favor of a lower cost friction stir welded aluminum and steel piece.

-To significantly cut down on interior noise, triple door seals are used as well as additional sound insulation.
+To significantly cut down on interior noise, triple door seals were used as well as additional sound insulation.